GSA/piv-guides/_engineering/02_ssh.md

         ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCyPn2dShOF...
 CAPI:05bf4653b3098a87b67816d81049f489d5b5ffb4
     ```
 7. Provide the text file to the administrator to set up your account.
-8. At the **PuTTY Configuration** window, you can now see that the **Attempt Certificate Authentication** box is _checked_.
+8. At the **PuTTY Configuration** window, you'll now see that the **Attempt Certificate Authentication** box is _checked_.
 9. You can create and save session profiles for each target server.
 Click **Session** and enter a remote server's **hostname** or **IP address**.
 For **Connection type**, click **SSH** and **22** will appear under **Port**.
 Enter a session name in **Saved Sessions** and click **Save**.
-10. Once you have your account, select a **Saved Session**, click **Load** to load the server configuration, and click **Open** to connect to the Linux server.
-A dialog box opens and displays the server's key fingerprint as a _hash value_.
+10. Once you have an account, select a **Saved Session**, click **Load** to load the server configuration.
+Click **Open** to connect to the Linux server.
+A dialog box will open and display the server's key fingerprint as a _hash value_.
 Verify and accept the server key and enter your username.
-12. When the server detects the smart card authentication, it will prompt for your PIV/CAC PIN.
+12. When the server detects your smart card authentication, it will prompt for your PIV/CAC PIN.
 Enter your PIN.
-Once the PIN is validated, you will be logged into the server via SSH.
+Once it's validated, you'll be logged into the server via SSH.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed." %}